conradoqg/naivecoin/README.md

 You can read this [post](https://medium.com/@lhartikk/a-blockchain-in-200-lines-of-code-963cc1cc0e54#.dttbm9afr5) from [naivechain](https://github.com/lhartikk/naivechain) for more details about how the blockchain works.

-Transactions is a list of pending transactions.
+Transactions is a list of unconfirmed transactions.
 Nothing special about it.
-In this implementation, the list of transactions contains only the pending transactions.
+In this implementation, the list of transactions contains only the unconfirmed transactions.
 As soon as a transaction is confirmed, the blockchain removes it from this list.

 ```
 [